A little about me. I like all men.

 Wayne’s career highlights include:

-Current board member of the AIDS Action Council of the ACT.
+Current board member and Vice President of Meridian (formally AIDS Action Council of the ACT)

 Advising employers across Australia on the importance of a diverse workforce that includes people with disability.